If it does not auto-play, please click on the slideshow button from the PowerPoint menu and choose the option from beginning.

 Culvert Installation on Old Mart Lake Rd.
 The installation of this infrastructure was to ensure a tremendous amount of coverage over the top of this size culvert 12” x 30”, which will allow heavy trucks to cross without causing a degree of sinking.

 Harrison Rd (New culverts installed and road re-opened)

-Trading House Lake has undergone numerous improvements in the past 12 months.
+Trading House Lake Trading House Lake has undergone numerous improvements in the past 12 months.
 New restrooms have been put in place at Park 1.
-Other improvements include picnic tables, sidewalks, boating ramp extentions, handicap parking area, and adequate lighting for security purposes.
+Other improvements include picnic tables, sidewalks, boating ramp extensions, handicap parking area, and adequate lighting for security purposes.
 At the other parks, rerun has been applied to the road surface in the boat ramp area to prevent from having mud spots.
 The gravel roads around the lake are frequently bladed as we have had rain so often this year.

 Battle Yard Stock Tank

 The stock tank at Battle Yard has been the source of road building water for Pct.
 2 for many years.
 Over a period of time and large amounts of rainfall, this stock tank has silted in and the amount of water that it holds has been greatly reduced.
 A contractor with an excavator has been hired to dig the outside edges of the tank deeper and as far as his machine can reach since the tank is still currently holding water.

 The Bridge on Bays Rd has been under reconstruction for the last few months.
 The old bridge structure had deficiencies such as a cracked headwall, bridge level being too low to prevent flooding, no rock support for the north and south headwalls, and no side rails for public safety.
 This completed bridge structure has a sturdy concrete base, has side rails for the safety of the traveling public, and the bridge level has been raised 3 feet to help prevent flooding.